pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/documentary-production-overview.md

 ---

-I am would argue that in interview based productions paper-editing is where the magic happens.
+I would argue that in interview based productions paper-editing is where the magic happens.
+Some  practitioners who skip this step might argue it's in the editing, or the interview etc..
+I'd leave it for you to decide and tell me what you think after you have tried it for yourself by the end of the book.